Last Updated: 11th December, 2023

 Whilst all lenders view risk differently, you’ll find that this calculator is an excellent guide that can help you understand why a bank may decline your loan.

 If there’s more than one person applying for a home loan and you both have different answers to one of the questions then please enter the “worst” option.

 including mobile phones, electricity accounts, credit cards, store cards, interest free consumer finance (GE / Harvey Norman etc), home loans and personal loans.

 What to do if your credit score is low?

 - After using the calculator, you can fill in your details and they’ll then be sent to one of our mortgage brokers for assessment.

-- If you don’t plan to take out a home loan at the moment then please ask a question on our home loan forum.
+- If you don’t plan to take out a home loan at the moment then please leave a Disqus comment on the page.

 An enquiry is a record on your credit file that details any loans or credit you have applied for.
 It includes the amount, which lender that you applied with and the date of the application.
 Each enquiry listing doesn’t mention if the loan was approved or not, or if you proceeded with the application.

 It’s quite common for people to get multiple credit enquiries from simply calling several banks and asking them what their borrowing capacity is.